Saharalnoor/ysra_house_of_flower_MS/README.md

 - Checkout Page
 - Order Confirmation Page

-* This Website has an Search Bar where the usser can able to search using keywords.
+* This Website has an Search Bar where the user can able to search using keywords.
 * This website has button to view all products at hero image.
 * This website has contact form that allow the user to send inquiries.
 * This website has quantity selector.

+---

 ### Features Left to Implement

-This website is not yet complete, there are still a lot of Features need to implement like
+There are some of features left to implement in the future which I could not add to the project this time due to time constraints.
+These features are great to be added for a more complete online shop service which would lead to higher customer satisfaction.

 - user to be able to choose how many roses they want to have in one set of arrangement
 - user have opportunity to put a personal message with the flower
 - user will be able to choose color of a rose according to what arrangement or categories they choose
-- user will able to have their own profile and save their order history and able to set and rest their password
 - user will be able sort the product according to their preferences
 - user will be able to rate the product
 - user will be able to mark the product they like as their favorite
 - Footer
 - Bread Crumbs

+---
+# Information Architecture
+## Database choice
+- Development phase
+**SQLight** database was used for the development which is installed with Django.

+- Deployment phase
+**PostgreSQL** was used on deployment stage, which is provided as add-on by Heroku application.

+- User model is provided as a default by [Django's authentication system](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/).

+---

 ## Technologies used